jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 * the Logisim Evolution Wiring library
 * the Logisim Evolution Gates library
 * the Logisim Evolution Plexers library
-* flip flops from the Logisim Evolution Memory library
-* RAM, registers, and counters from the Logisim Evolution Memory library
+* flip flops, RAM, registers, and counters from the Logisim Evolution Memory library
-* shifters from the from the Logisim Evolution Arithmetic library
-* comparators from the from the Logisim Evolution Arithmetic library
+* shifters and comparators from the from the Logisim Evolution Arithmetic library

 ROMs are explicitly disallowed.
 Adders and subtractors are also explicitly disallowed.